syncfusion-content/xamarin-docs/Xamarin/DatePicker/Formatting.md

 dd_MM - Represents the day month in dd/MM format.

-MM_yyyy - Represents the month year in MM/yyyy format
+MM_yyyy - Represents the month year in MM/yyyy format.

 MMM_yyyy - Represents the month year in MMM/yyyy format.